 Sir Thomas Graves

 1747-1814.
 Born in October 1747, he was the third son of the Reverend John Graves of Castle Dawson, County Londonderry, Ireland, and of his wife Jane Hudson.
 He was the nephew of Admiral Samuel Graves, and the cousin once removed of Admiral Lord Thomas Graves.
 His three brothers, Samuel, John and Richard, all became superannuated admirals, as did his cousin David Graves.

-Having entered the navy at an early age, Graves served under his uncle, Captain Samuel Graves, aboard the Scorpion 10, Duke 90 and Venus 36 in the Seven Years War, and after the peace in 1763 was employed aboard the Antelope 50 under his cousin Thomas Graves.
-He then moved to the Edgar 64, again under his cousin?s broad pennant in 1765, serving off Africa where he was promoted lieutenant of the Shannon 38, Captain Philip Boteler, on 30 October, although the vessel passed out of commission shortly afterwards.
+Having entered the navy at an early age, Graves served under his uncle, Captain Samuel Graves, aboard the Duke 90 in the Seven Years War, and after the peace in 1763 was employed aboard the Antelope 50 under his cousin Thomas Graves.
+He then moved to the Edgar 64, again under his cousin’s broad pennant in 1765, serving off Africa where he was promoted lieutenant of the Shannon 38, Captain Philip Boteler, on 30 October, although the vessel passed out of commission shortly afterwards.

 He thereafter remained unemployed until the Falkland Islands dispute of 1770 when he saw duty in the Portsmouth Impress Service.
 Returning to sea, he served as a lieutenant of the frigate Arethusa 32, Captain Andrew Snape Hamond, going out to North America in October 1771.
 Three years later he joined the Racehorse 18, Captain Hon.
 Constantine Phipps, which sailed to the Arctic Sea during 1773, being paid off in October of that year.